Table of Contents

 For best image quality, I suggest you always work with .bmp files in your graphics editor.
 Once you have finished all editing of the .bmp file, you can convert it to a .jpg file using MSPaint- Save As – JPEG.
 Note that even though E2B will automatically decompress gzip and LZMA-encoded files, the E2B_Editor can only work with uncompressed files.

-E2B_Editor.exe can be used to design the menu layout, but it does not display Animations, transparency with STAMPs, direct text overwriting, lines or boxes.
+E2B_Editor.exe can be used to design the menu layout, but it does not display Animations, STAMPS with transparency, direct text overwriting, lines or boxes.

 - STAMPS are displayed but must be in .bmp or .jpg format (note that the old E2B stamp file “\_ISO\e2b\grub\E2BPlate.bmp” was compressed and so did not work in the Editor – the newer v2.10+ version is actually a jpeg file and does work).

 - The editor does not display the correct E2B version or display the correct value of some grub4dos variables.